 I wrote, “I’ve recently started travel blogging after quitting my job and so far I have been working as a freelance writer.
 But since my bank account has enough funds to cover my cost of living for the total duration of my travel in Europe, I should be fine to handle my travel costs”.

-Moreover, I had a return flight ticket and pre-booked accommodation throughout my intended time of stay in the Schengen territory, which gave the visa officer an assurance that my sole purpose of visiting Schengen states is travelling.
+Moreover, I had a return flight ticket and pre-booked accommodation throughout my intended time of stay in the Schengen territory, which gave the visa officer an assurance that my sole purpose for visiting Schengen states is travelling.

-So be very clear about why you are travelling and what all places, and back them up with as many documents as you can — from transportation to hotels to everything else in between.
+So be very clear about why you are travelling and what all places are, and back them up with as many documents as you can — from transportation to hotels to everything else in between.
 Your inability to offer declarations about the purpose of travel and stay is among other biggest Schengen visa rejection reasons.

 Inability To Impress The VISA Officer

 Since the definition of What Makes A Schengen Visa Applications Successful is so broad, your application’s outcome depends on the visa consulate’s mood (and of course, how transparent your purpose of travel is).
 I know it sounds funny, but it’s true.
-And that’s the problem with Schengen visa!
+And that’s the problem with the Schengen visa!

-I’ve seen people having their visas rejected, despite already having two Schengen stamps on their passport.
+I’ve seen people having their visas rejected, despite already having two Schengen stamps on their passports.
 If your visa officer isn’t convinced that your original intent to visit Europe is travelling only, you are not going to get a positive response.

 So provide pre-booked accommodation for each destination and each night you’re going to spend in the Schengen Area.
 Provide a (confirmed) return-flight ticket.
-Buy valid travel insurance that covers your entire stay in Schengen countries, covering at least 350,000 in Euros.
+Buy valid travel insurance that covers your entire stay in Schengen countries, covering at least 350,000 Euros.
 Provide travel tickets for each destination within the Schengen area.